-Bitcoin was created in 2009, and the first transaction was 10,000BTC for two pizzas.
+Bitcoin was created in 2009, and its first transaction was 10,000BTC for two pizzas.
 People bought and sold Bitcoins for under a dollar at the time.

 In 2011, Bitcoins were priced at 5 dollars.
 At the end of 2013, BTC hit the price over 1,100 US dollars.
 That’s a huge increase in demand over time.
-As the demand grew, the price followed.
+As the demand grew, so did the price.

 It’s logical – if many people want something, some of them will be willing to pay more to get it.
 And when the sellers realize they can sell their coins for more money, new, higher prices are set.

-Bitcoin network is supported by so-called miners, which offer their computing power to keep the network running.
+The Bitcoin network is supported by so-called “miners”, which offer their computing power to keep the network running.
 Transactions are stored into blocks.
 After the miners create each block, they are rewarded with Bitcoins by the network.

 The Bitcoin code dictates that 21 million coins will be produced over the course of cryptocurrency’s lifecycle.
 The reward for miners was initially 50BTC.
 In late 2012 the reward was halved to 25BTC.
 In 2016 the halving happened again – the reward is currently 12.5BTC.
 Next halving will occur in 2020.